elixir-lang/elixir/README.md

 * <https://github.com/josevalim/elixir/tree/master/lib/list.ex>

-### Dicts
+### Ordered Dicts

-Elixir provides a first-class syntax to deal with dictionaries (called Hash in Ruby).
+Elixir provides a first-class syntax to deal with ordered dictionaries (called Hash in Ruby).

     % A dict with 'a and 'b as keys and 1 and 2 as their respective values { 'a: 1, 'b: 2 }